bprovanbessell/SATfeatPy/documentation/features.md

 ### Proximity to Horn Formula
 #### A clause is a Horn clause if it contains at most one positive literal
 28. Fraction of Horn clauses

+29-33.
+Number of occurrences in a Horn clause for each variable: mean, co-efficient of variation, minimum, maximum, entropy.
+The number of times a variable appears in all horn clauses.

 ###Extra Notes on aggregation and statistical references
 - Coefficient of variation (variation coefficient in paper):